We often receive calls from those in police custody who want information about their rights when it comes to taking part in forensic procedures.

 Should I Consent to a Forensic Procedure?

-Under section 7 of the Act, police and other authorised persons may carry out a forensic procedure if they obtain consent from the suspect.
+Under section 7 of the Act, police and other authorised persons may carry out a forensic procedure if they obtain informed consent from a suspect.

 However, this does not apply if the suspect is a child, or an incapable person – who is unable to understand what a forensic procedure is, or is otherwise incapable of giving consent.